4mattX/Beatron/README.md

 # 🎶 Beatron 🎶
-🎵 **Open-Source decoder only generative pre-trained model to generate MIDI music!** 🎵 &nbsp;
+🎵 **Open-Source - Decoder only GPT model to generate MIDI music!** 🎵 &nbsp;
 &nbsp;
 🎉 Welcome to Beatron! 🎉 Dive deep into the power of GPT-like architectures for MIDI music generation.
 Everything you need is neatly packed within a Jupyter notebook for a quick start.